Tad (1988-1999): a Grunge band from Seattle, Washington, USA.

-ounded by its namesake Tad Doyle (guitar/vocal) and his buddy Kurt Danielson (bass/vocals), both formerly of Bundles Of Piss.
-After recruiting the services of drummer Steve Wied they would sign to the grunge/Alternative cult indie 'Sub Pop', and after their initial single Ritual Device (1988), they would release their mini album Gods Balls (1989) a few months later on the infamous same label to become one of the heavier acts ever published by that company, and one who stuck to their original grunge manifesto, along the same lines as Nirvana.
+his act was founded by its namesake Tad Doyle (guitar/vocals) and his buddy Kurt Danielson (bass/vocals), both formerly of Bundles Of Piss.
+The name of the band an abbreviation of Thomas Adam Doyle.
+After recruiting the services of drummer Steve Wied they would sign to the grunge/alternative cult indie 'Sub Pop', and after their initial single Ritual Device (1988), Tad would release their mini album Gods Balls (1989) a few months later on the infamous same label to become one of the heavier acts ever published by that company, and one who stuck to their original grunge manifesto, along the same lines as Nirvana.

 Their sound was reminiscent of doom purists Black Sabbath but crawled through the gutters of the now developing grunge movement and helped create some of its rules.
 After issuing a cover of Black Flag's Damaged, touring with label mates Nirvana, and hiring Gary Thornstensen (guitar), along with Josh Sinder replacing Wied they would release Salt Lick (1990), their debut album proper.

 Rey Washam (ex-Rapeman/ex-Scratch Acid) stepped in to replace Sinder on drums in time for the follow up album Inhaler (1993).
-The album was released on 'Warner' subsidiary 'Giant' and showed them giving nothing to commercial demands by returning to their days of old.
-Subsequently they were dumped off in the lap of 'Music For Nations' for the one-off live concert set Live Alien Broadcasts (1995) before being picked up by 'East West' for Infrared Riding Hood (1995), afterwhich they broke up in early 1999 with drummer Josh joining Hotrod Lunatics, and Tad himself in a new band called Hog Molly.
+The album was released on 'Warner' subsidiary 'Giant' and showed Tad giving nothing to commercial demands by returning to their days of old.
+Subsequently they were dumped off in the lap of 'Music For Nations' for the one-off live concert set Live Alien Broadcasts (1995) before being picked up by 'East West' for Infrared Riding Hood (1995), after-which the band broke up in early 1999 with drummer Josh joining Hotrod Lunatics, and Tad himself in a new short lived band called Hog Molly.